Madarao Mountain Resort

 Lying across the valley from the more famous Nozawa Onsen Snow Resort, Madarao somewhat lies in the shadow of its better known and larger neighbour.
 But for those that make it there, Madarao offers the magic combination of great powder and open attitude to side and backcountry – winning it lots of fans.
 On this page you will find the following information:

 Whereas many resorts in Nagano strictly limit or even ban going off-piste Madarao actively encourages it with thirteen official tree runs including a couple of natural bowls and half-pipes that make the resort a whole lot of fun.
 Readily access from Nagano, Tokyo and beyond using the Hokuriku Shinkansen, the resort is easy to reach and given its proximity to Nozawa, can be combined with a visit there on a multi-day trip or onto other resorts including Shiga Kogen and Hakuba Valley.

 Madarao is a relatively compact resort with great snow means it can be busy on weekends, with many people heading there from Tokyo and beyond, making the central areas cluttered.
 For the best experience, aim for weekdays and keep an eye on the forecast as the resort really comes into its own when the deep is deep and dry.

 MADARAO MOUNTAIN RESORT: THE STATS & FACTS

 Madarao is a small resort but one that wins lots of devotees.
 Blessed with lots of powder and a natural bowl topography, Madarao makes use of both with some fantastic tree runs and fun terrain.
-Visitors can enjoy the resort by itself or choose to buy an all-mountain pass that also covers the adjoining Tangram Ski Circus, which combime to offer 125 hectares of terrain.
-So though small, Madarao Mountain Resort is a lot of fun and when the snow is good, it’s hard to beat.
+Visitors can enjoy the resort by itself or choose to buy an all-mountain pass that also covers the adjoining Tangram Ski Circus, which combine to offer 125 hectares of terrain.
+So although small, Madarao Mountain Resort is a lot of fun and when the snow is good, it’s hard to beat.

 Operating Dates & Times